-It’s easy to make friends in Muscat as there's a large expat population and a number of social clubs and organisations which one can join to meet people.
+It’s easy to make friends in Muscat as there's a large expat population and a number of social clubs and organisations which expats can join to meet people.
 Oman caters for many different tastes and styles.
-For the younger generation there are clubs, bars and malls to keep one entertained and for those who favour the outdoors there is plenty of opportunity for camping in the desert, swimming on the beautiful beaches, hiking in the mountains and swimming in the unspoilt wadis.
+For the younger generation there are clubs, bars and malls to keep them entertained and for those who favour the outdoors there is plenty of opportunity for camping in the desert, swimming on the beautiful beaches, hiking in the mountains and swimming in the unspoilt wadis.

 CON: It's hot, and can be hard to get around

 The heat in Oman in the summer can be oppressive, particularly on the coast, where humidity reaches high levels.
 Muscat is not a particularly pedestrian-friendly city, and the only feasible way to travel is by car or public transport.
 Although rural towns have beautiful deserts and beaches on their doorstep, one's nightlife and entertainment options are somewhat limited there.

 Oman is a very safe country with a low crime rate, so it's a particularly good environment to raise young children.